 The user can drill down to the transaction level in the desired balance group, where the account transaction view is opened for the "marked as open" transactions of the account and the transactions of the reporting period.
 The user can mark the transaction rows they want to include in the balance sheet specification.

 Vouchers marked as open items are detailed in the balance sheet specification.
-The transaction can be either at the account or tracking level.
+The transaction can be either at the account or follow-up object level.
 If you want to remove a voucher from the specification, you need to uncheck the open item box.
-The transaction is detailed in the balance sheet specification even if the voucher is from a different fiscal year.
-In this case, you need to retrieve the desired fiscal year and uncheck the open item box for the specific row.
+The transaction is detailed in the balance sheet specification even if the voucher is from a different financial period.
+In this case, you need to retrieve the desired financial period and uncheck the open item box for the specific row.

 If the sum of the selected open transactions does not match the ending balance of the account, the system indicates the difference as its own row in the Balance Sheet Specification view "unspecified".
 From this link, the account transaction view opens if needed, showing the sum of unmarked transactions from previous periods as the opening balance, and the unmarked transactions of the reporting period as rows.